Localization

 Through the magic of a mutation observer, changing the lang

-all localized components to use the new locale.
+attribute will automatically update all localized components to use the new locale.

 Web Awesome ships with a number of translations.
 The default is English (US), which also serves as the fallback locale.
 As such, you do not need to import the English translation.